xmoritz/playground/README.md

 # playground

-A fast simple playground to test some ideas.
+A simple playground to test some ideas.
 Uses [SCSS](https://sass-lang.com/) and [Parcel](https://parceljs.org/) to bundle and run a quick development server.

 1. Run `npm i`